-- A detailed risk assessment of the performance must be provided; - Plan aerial performance sequences with appropriate rigging for the size of the performer(s) and the task to be completed; - Include consideration of the need for crash mats, safety netting, appropriate emergency and contingency procedures; - Provide detailed engineering calculations for potential shock and point loads on structures; - Ensure performers are experienced and that the sequences are well rehearsed; - Ensure establishment of exclusion zones; and

-An advanced rigger qualification is required to set up the aerial system, e.g. a winch.
-SOH can provide a rigger with these qualifications.
-Contact your SOH Production Manager if this is required.
+- A detailed risk assessment of the performance must be provided; - Plan aerial performance sequences with appropriate rigging for the size of the performer(s) and the task to be completed; - Include consideration of the need for crash mats, safety netting, appropriate emergency and contingency procedures; - Provide detailed engineering calculations for potential shock and point loads on structures; - Ensure performers are experienced and that the sequences are well rehearsed; - Ensure establishment of exclusion zones; and - An advanced rigger qualification is required to set up the aerial system, e.g., a winch.
 A competent rigger must regularly check the rigging during the show season.